Close

 • Let the bottom breather: Allow your baby to enjoy some breeze, as the air dries the skin naturally and prevents any bacteria from collecting.
 Also, try not to fix the diaper too tightly to avoid any chafing.

-In conclusion, it is now apparent that there is no absolute reason to believe that infants get a diaper rash due to teething.
+It is now apparent that there is no absolute reason to believe that infants get a diaper rash due to teething.
 Diaper rashes are caused due to prolonged exposure to faeces and moisture, diarrhoea and bacterial infection, and infrequent diaper changes.
 Measures like frequent diaper changes, use of ointments, and keeping the skin dry can be useful to prevent diaper rashes.
-Additionally, if there’s no reason for a rash to appear, and the rashes are not cured in a day or two, or becomes severe from mild, immediately consult a doctor.
+Additionally, if there’s no reason for a rash to appear, and the rashes are not cured in a day or two or become severe from mild, immediately consult a doctor.

 Also Read: